micmejia/bible-dump/NKJV/Ezra/Ezr 2.md

 The Nethinim: the sons of Ziha, the sons of Hasupha, the sons of Tabbaoth,

 ###### 44
-the sons of Keros, the sons of [^k]Siaha, the sons of Padon,
+the sons of Keros, the sons of Siaha, the sons of Padon,

 ###### 45
 the sons of Lebanah, the sons of Hagabah, the sons of Akkub,